+Timing

-Timing: Offering or giving gifts at or near the time the recipient is making a decision that involves Bechtel's business interests often creates an appearance of impropriety.
-Use special caution and seek advice from your supervisor, your local ethics and compliance officer, the Anti-Corruption Subject Matter Expert identified in the Key Contacts section of the Ethics and Compliance site on BecWeb, or the Ethics HelpLine.
+Offering or giving gifts at or near the time the recipient is making a decision that involves Bechtel's business interests often creates an appearance of impropriety.
+This is perhaps the most important evaluation in terms of whether the gift or business courtesy is improper.
+Use special caution and seek advice from your supervisor, your organization's Ethics and Compliance Officer, Compliance Counsel or the Ethics HelpLine if you have questions.

+Frequency

-Frequency: Gift upon gift to the same recipient could lead an independent bystander to conclude that the purpose of the serial gifting is improper.
-Frequent gifts and entertainment can create the appearance of impropriety even where any one of the individual gifts would not raise such questions.
-With the exception of nominal gifts of logo items, repeated gifts of any sort given to the same recipient should be avoided.
+Gift upon gift to the same recipient could lead an independent bystander to conclude that the purpose of the serial gifting is improper.
+Frequent gifts or business courtesies can create the appearance of impropriety even where any one of the individual aifts would not raise such questions.
+With the exception of nominal gifts of logo items, repeated gifts of any sort given to the same recipient should be avoided if at all possible.